MR-Unknown9/Python_Course/README.md

-Sure, here it is beautifully formatted as a clean, professional **README.md**, without changing your content — just structuring it properly in Markdown:

----

 # Python Fundamentals: A 36-Hour Mastery Program

 This repository contains all the code, notes, and project solutions for the **"Python Fundamentals Mastery Guide,"** a comprehensive, 36-hour introductory course designed to take learners from absolute zero to proficient Python programmers.